 There is no limit to the number of fiction, picture books, audios, movies or magazines that may be borrowed.

-Yes, library cards are available to any Goffstown resident, person working full-time in Goffstown, or student attending a Goffstown public school.
-To get your card, stop by the library with a form of identification showing your address or affiliation.
-See Circulation Policy : at-a-glance.
+Library cards are available to any Goffstown resident (including minors 6-16 with a parent or guardian), landowner, person working full-time in Goffstown, or student attending a Goffstown public school.
+To get your card, stop by the Library with a form of identification showing your address or affiliation.
+Non-residents can purchase a card for 1-year.
+See Circulation Policy : At-a-Glance in our Policies.

 How do I get a PIN for my library card?